purdue-arc/arc_tutorials/snake_tutorial/docs/00_introduction.md

 you will be given a package for running the snake game (snakesim) and another for learning how to control the snake (snake_tutorial).

-Projects are often managed within a `catkin workspace`, which you setup as part of your ARC development environment.
+Projects are often managed within a catkin workspace, which you setup as part of your ARC development environment.

 The simplified file structure for a workspace is as follows: